One Pipeline, Many Transformers: Pattern-Specific Imputation Specialists for Tabular Missing Data: Introduction

 \section{Introduction}

 Missing data is ubiquitous across tabular datasets, affecting statisticians, economists, health officials, and businesses.
-For example, healthcare datasets may lack some recorded blood pressure measurements, or datasets merged from multiple sources may only share partial features.
-Regardless of the source, missing data must be imputed to numerical values before employing statistical or machine learning models.
+For example, healthcare datasets may lack some rerecorded blood pressure measurements, or datasets merged from multiple sources may share only features.
+Regardless of the source, missing data must usually be imputed to numerical values before employing statistical or machine learning models.
+Imputation methods range from simple approaches (e.g., constant values and averages) to more sophisticated techniques such as nearest-neighbor methods \citep{Batista01052003}, matrix factorization methods such as SoftImpute \citep{hastie2015matrix}, and random forest regression, notably the MissForest algorithm \citep{missforest2011}.
+However, each method in the literature is typically tailored for specific settings, with performance varying significantly across datasets, domains, and missingness patterns \citep{van2012flexible,jarrett2022hyperimpute,agarwal2023causal, Ibrahim01032005}.
+Building on recent advances in tabular representation learning \citep{hollmann2023tabpfn, ye2025closer}, we propose a pre-trained transformer specifically designed for the tabular missing-data problem that produces accurate and fast zero-shot imputations.

 \cite{rubin1976inference} proposed analyzing missingness based on its relationship with the data-generating process to determine whether missingness biases downstream estimation.
-Rubin demonstrated that when missingness operates independently of the underlying data, the observed data distribution provides an unbiased foundation for estimation.
-This framework categorizes missingness into three classes: Missing Completely At Random (\mcar), Missing At Random (\mar), and Missing Not At Random (\mnar) \citep{van2012flexible, sportisse2020aimputation, sportisse2020b}. \mcar defines scenarios where missingness is independent of observed and missing values; \mar denotes settings where missingness depends on observed variables; and \mnar---most general of them all---denotes settings where missingness can arbitrarily depend on observed and unobserved variables.
+Rubin demonstrated that when missingness is independent of the underlying data, the observed data distribution provides an unbiased basis for estimation.
+This framework categorizes missingness into three classes: Missing Completely At Random (\mcar), Missing At Random (\mar), and Missing Not At Random (\mnar) \citep{van2012flexible, sportisse2020aimputation, sportisse2020b}. \mcar defines scenarios where missingness occurs uniformly and independently of all data values. \mar encompasses cases where missingness depends on observed variables that can be appropriately conditioned upon during analysis. \mnar describes situations where missingness depends on unobserved factors that cannot be easily conditioned on.

-Imputation methods range from simple approaches (e.g., constant default values and averages) to more sophisticated techniques like nearest-neighbor-based methods \citep{Batista01052003} and random forest regression, notably the MissForest algorithm \citep{missforest2011}.
-However, each method in the literature is typically tailored for specific settings, with performance varying significantly across datasets, domains, and missingness patterns \mbox{\citep{van2012flexible,jarrett2022hyperimpute,agarwal2023causal, Ibrahim01032005}}.
-Another class of methods come from matrix completion including USVT \citep{chatterjee2012USVT}, SoftImpute \citep{hastie2015matrix}, and nearest neighbor-based methods \citep{agarwal2023causal,dwivedi2022doubly,chin2025n}.
-While USVT and SoftImpute were typically designed for MCAR settings, nearest neighbor-based methods are designed for complex MNAR settings \citep{chin2025n}.